 NOTE: In May 2010, TEDS data collection pages in CIMOR were upgraded to collect the number of babies born drug free during treatment for all female consumers in treatment and is collected when the program is closed.
 Due to this change, the data from previous reports are not comparable.

-Significance: The number will vary due to several factors including number of pregnant women enrolled that had a baby during treatment and how late in the pregnancy the consumer seeks treatment.
+Significance: The number will vary due to several factors including number of pregnant women enrolled that had a baby during

 Children Returned to Custody